iden3/circomlib/circuits/basics/comparators/comp_constant/README.md

 ## Description

-This template ... // Returns 1 if in (in binary) > ct
+This template checks if a binary input `in` is greater than a given constant `ct`.

 ## Schema